natqe/hooks-for-react/README.md

 ```
 **usage**

-The `outsideValue` will be the initial ref value, and also update the ref value when he get changed.
+The `outsideValue` value will be the initial ref value and will also update the ref value when it changes.
 ```js
 const myRef = useBindRef(outsideValue)
 ```
 ### **`useInnerRef`**
 ---
-Convert a ForwardedRef to a new regular `React` ref object.
+Convert `forwardedRef` to a new regular `React` ref object.

-Useful when using `forwardedRef` and you also want to use the ref as a regular ref inside the component.
+Useful when using `forwardedRef` and you want to use the ref as a regular ref within the component as well.

 Returns the ref object.